-In addition to his role on Armed Services, Sen. Inhofe is also a member of the Environment & Public Works Committee, the Commerce Committee and the Small Business Committee.
+In addition to his role on Armed Services, Sen. Inhofe is also a member of the Environment & Public Works Committee and the Small Business Committee.

-As chairman of the Subcommittee on Transportation and Infrastructure of the Committee on Environment and Public Works and member of the Senate Committee on Commerce, Science, and Transportation, Sen. Inhofe is a committed supporter of our infrastructure.
+As a senior member and former chairman of the Committee on Environment and Public Works, Sen. Inhofe is a committed supporter of our infrastructure.
 Inhofe believes one of the inherent roles of government is to provide for a safe and suitable infrastructure to allow our nation access to transportation and fully connect our national economy.
 In addition to providing for the national defense, he believes the single greatest service we can provide our citizens is the necessary infrastructure to enable the United States to remain the economic engine that drives the world’s economy.

 Throughout his time in Washington, D.C.
 Inhofe has worked toward policies that encourage the U.S. to meet its energy needs domestically.
 He has worked tirelessly to cut through the red tape on unnecessary and burdensome regulations within the oil and gas industry.
 One of his greatest achievements to date began in 1999 when Inhofe introduced a bill to give states the freedom to make their own decisions about oil and natural gas regulatory structures, including those concerning hydraulic fracturing.
 The bill was incorporated in the Energy Policy Act of 2005.